Bensalem, Philadelphia, Chincoteague

 Not looking too happy about the very bad lunch we had.

-When we arrived on the island I took two steps out of our car and was ravaged by mosquitoes.
+When we arrived on the island, I took two steps out of our car and was ravaged by mosquitoes.
 It was so odd that I had survived so many other attacks but was completely blindsided by these little buggers.
-I must have recieved 20 bites in the space of 5 minutes from the bloodthirsty creatures.
+I must have received 20 bites in the space of five minutes from the bloodthirsty creatures.

 Ocean City Flight Video